AIRCRAFT CHARTER CONSUMER GUIDE

 SAFETY AND SECURITY

 If no independent audit has been done on the operator, the charter customer can seek the assistance of these organizations, or other experienced aviation professionals with audit experience, to have a third-party safety audit conducted.
 If the charter operator is in your area, visit its facilities to see firsthand the condition of the aircraft and determine the level of customer service.
 Charter customers with business aviation expertise also may want to conduct their own audits of potential charter operators.
 Security is a primary reason consumers turn to business aviation, including air charter, for travel needs.
 The Transportation Security Administration (TSA) has established security plans and procedures for aircraft over 12,500 lbs., which includes 6 most charter aircraft.
 Charter operators and passengers are required to follow these regulations, and many charter operators have voluntarily implemented additional security measures.
 You will be required to provide information to the charter operator prior to the flight and provide government-issued photo identification prior to boarding the flight.
-Other security protocols will be in place, and these may vary depending on the airport and the charter operator.
+Other security protocols will be in place, and these may vary depending on the airport and the charter operator as per our aircraft charter consumer guide.

 While the FAA mandates initial and recurrent training for charter pilots, there are some differences in how often the training is provided and where the training is conducted.
 Generally, for jet aircraft, a minimum of annual recurrent training in a flight simulator is preferred.
 The experience level of the crew is also important.
 The highest FAA rating a pilot can earn is an airline transport pilot (ATP) rating, which requires a minimum of 1,500 hours flight experience.
 You will want to know the total flight hours of the crew and, even more important, how many hours each crew member has in the make/model of that aircraft.